Light Therapy Health Benefits

 Other Related Articles in Blog...

-Picinae Studios specializes in creating infinite design possibilities using the natural characteristics of wood.
+America's best wood lamp finials are handcrafted by Picinae Studios because they specialize in creating infinite design possibilities using the natural characteristics of wood.
 Their designs highlight the natural beauty of wood, and create an artistic appeal that complements other fine surroundings.
 Each piece that’s made is numbered and signed, giving it its own identity with its own unique wood color and grains.
 They are cut free-hand, and highly polished to add depth, clarity and tactile quality.

 The woods are selected for their color, grain and natural properties like durability, malleability, hardness and weight.
 Most of the woods come from local mills in North America, like Maple, Cherry and Black Walnut.
 Other woods used are Bocote, Morado, Ebonies and Cocobolo.